ferenc-attila/comparegeopackagereaders/README.md

 ## Experiences

 The documentation was quite enough for me to understand the basics in both cases.
 Each tool has Javadoc.
 The GeoTools library has a long and detailed tutorial, the NGA's one has a short but clear readme markdown in their git repository.
+The logic of the implementation is the same in case of both libraries, which is similar to Java JDBC.
+You have to create a connection, a statement contains a query, than you get a result set.
 The NGA's library has much lesser dependency.

 __Konkrét számadatok kellenek__